ppaulbbismuth/ppaulbbismuth.github.io/projects/proj-1.md

 For visual servoing, a multi-scale control is proposed where control sensitivity depends on drone altitude.
 Using the neural network in a simulated environment, the processing rate has been multiplied by three.

-{% include image-static.html image="projects/proj-1/guidance-control.jpg" %}
+{% include image-static.html image="projects/proj-1/drone-land.gif" %}

 #### Mechanical Landing Gear

 For fast landing situations, the vertical speed is higher than standard descent.
 The research proposes a landing gears that absorbs more than ten times the kinetic energy of standard landing leg.
-A patent a patent filing currently protects the concept.
+A patent filing currently protects the concept.

 {% include image-static.html image="projects/proj-1/landing-gear.jpg" %}